Michaelszeng/6.8210-Underactuated-Robotics-Notes/5) Trajectory Optimization.md

 Usually, numerically infeasible (requires explicitely computing $A^n$, which usually is not possible on a 64-bit machine).

 Also, puts a huge weight on $u[0]$ compared to $u[N]$ ($u[0]$ is multiplied by $A$ to a much higher power), which makes the optimization numerically difficult.
-While this is true in real life (your first action matters more), this is better distributed in the constraints in Direct Transcription, where the solver can enforce constraints in both directions (i.e. modify an earlier action to fit withn a constraint relative to a later action).
+While this is true in real life (your first action matters more), this is better distributed in the constraints in Direct Transcription, where the solver can enforce constraints in both directions (i.e. modify an earlier action to fit within a constraint relative to a later action).

 In addition, if you do have many constraints on $x$ (i.e. $x[n] \leq 2 ~\forall ~n$), each constraint requires an instance of $A^nx[0] + \sum_{k=0}^{n-1} A^{n-1-k}Bu[k]$, so the efficiency is quickly lost.
 It's more natural to simply have $x[\cdot]$ as decision variables in practice.

 Also, the "sparsity" of the constraints (each constraint touches a small number of decision variables) in Direct Transcription makes it not too bad to solve.

 Direct Transcription is more common in practice.
+Direct Shooting is generally only viable for simple trajectories with few/no constraints.

 ## Non-Linear Systems, Discrete Time (Non-Convex Optimization)